Denmark–Netherlands relations: Defense

 Both countries are members of NATO.
 In August 2010, the Royal Dutch Army sent HNLMS Zierikzee for a NATO naval task force exercise in Denmark.

 Culture

 Both Denmark and the Netherlands share social and cultural similarities.
 Both countries celebrate copper wedding anniversaries, which are commemorated at the 121/2-year mark; an anniversary not common elsewhere in the world.
 In addition, cycling features prominently in Denmark as it does in the Netherlands, with both countries having well-developed infrastructure to support the activity.

+International organizations

+While the Netherlands is one of the founding members of the EU, Denmark became a member in 1973.
+Both countries are also founding members of NATO.